will-hart/bevy_mod_yarn/README.md

 automatically compile your yarn files during the build.
 Note that due to limitations in bevy's asset loader the csv files created by the yarn compiler need to be renamed.

+## Features

+The current feature(s) are available, enabled by default:

+- `input-handlers`, which includes default input handlers (space to progress through dialogues and numbers 1-3 for selecting options).
+There are checks to ensure a valid option is pressed.
+To disable this and provider your own input handlers, set `default-features = false`.